My Obsession with Growing Dried Heirloom Beans

 What do you plan to cook or make?
 As you are shopping, you’ll undoubtedly be reading the seed descriptions.
 Some beans are noted for creamy soups while others might retain their shape more for baked beans or stews or marinated bean salads….

-Planting Dried Beans
+Growing Dried Beans

 While many may soak their beans before planting, I do not.
-It’s pretty general practice in my garden to not soak seeds except for sweet pea flowers (grow guide HERE) and beets (grow guide HERE).
+It’s pretty general practice in my garden to not soak seeds, except for sweet pea flowers (grow guide HERE) and beets (grow guide HERE).
 I just don’t think it truly saves time in a significant way.
 In fact, I actually had one bean seed packet say “do not soak” specifically.

 I follow the seed packet instructions for seed depth and space my plants anywhere between 4-6 inches apart.
 If I direct sow, I’ll plant 2-3 inches apart and see how the germination goes.